Aghagallon: 2001 Census

 The population for the civil parish of Aghagallon in 2010 was estimated at 4,586, of which 25.4% were children, 32.1% were young working age adults, 29.9% were older working age adults and 12.6% were older people.
 Young working age adults are defined as 16- to 39-year-olds, and older working age adults as males 40–64 and females 40–59 years.
 This represents an increase of 20.1% (768 individuals) from the estimated mid-year ward population in 2001.

 The Farm Census 2010 recorded 89 farms registered to addresses in Aghagallon, and the total agricultural labour force was 170 persons.

 Sport

 Aghagallon has one Gaelic Athletic Association (GAA) club, Naomh Mhuire, which serves the areas of Aghagallon village, Gawley's Gate and Ballinderry, County Antrim after clubs in these areas folded over the years.
-They currently play in Division 2 of the Antrim All-County League and have a recently constructed playing field located on the Colane Road.
+They currently play in Division 1 of the Antrim All-County League at Páirc na nGael field located on the Colane Road.
 Although the club is part of Antrim GAA, it has links to Armagh and fields some teams in the North Armagh leagues.
-Aghagallon competes in the Antrim Intermediate Football Championship, having won promotion from the Junior ranks in 2002.
-After a few seasons in the Senior Championship, the club will again compete in the IFC, against opposition such as Moneyglass, Rossa and St Enda's.
-The Senior Gaelic team is sponsored by Hannon Transport.
+Aghagallon competes in the Antrim Senior Football Championship.

-The local soccer team, Aghagallon Magners, are current holders of the winter league cup and are sponsored by the Derryhirk Inn.
+In 2025 St. Mary's fielded their first LGFA senior ladies football team in Division 3 of the Antrim LGFA league.